 Online resources available to the public, which can be useful for performing a preliminary search:

-When using a general search engine such as Google or Bing, it is important to start with broad search-terms, and narrow these terms carefully based on the results.
+When using a general search engine such as Google or Bing to conduct a patent search, it is important to start with broad search-terms, and narrow these terms carefully based on the results.
 Some search engines may track searches, so you should avoid using terms that completely disclose the invention.
 Also, consider using synonyms in multiple searches to provide a wider scope.

 Searching through peer-reviewed journal websites is a good way to find inventions that may only be disclosed in scholarly journals.
 Typically, a general search engine will not reveal these results unless the exact title (or something close to the exact title) is used.
 One of the most popular free peer-reviewed journal databases is Google Scholar.
 When using public databases of scholarly journals, it is important to use the same narrowing search technique and synonyms previously described for general search engines.